Janiel777/Sudoku-Solving-Algorithm-time-complexity/README.md

 <a name="Brute-force-reducing-the-possible-numbers-of-each-empty-cell-for-solving-the-sudoku"></a>
 # Brute force reducing the possible numbers of each empty cell for solving the sudoku

-Este algoritmo es basicamente igual que el anterior pero en vez de probar en cada celda los numeros del 1 al 9, se reducen los posibles numeros de cada celda con respecto a los valores en sus filas, columnas y recuadros.
-De esta manera se puede llegar a reducir muchisimo el tiempo de complejidad.
-La siguiente descripcion es un flowchart del algortimo:
+This algorithm is basically the same as the previous one but instead of testing the numbers from 1 to 9 in each cell, the possible numbers in each cell are reduced with respect to the values in its rows, columns and boxes.
+In this way, the complexity time can be greatly reduced.
+The following description is a flowchart of the algorithm:

 1. We create a class called Nodes to store specific cells in the sudoku.
 In this case they will be the cells that started empty.
-Nodes will have a value, their row, their column, and their possible values with respect to the values in their column, row, and box in which they are located.
+Nodes will have a value, their row, their column, and their possible values with respect to the values of their column, row, and box they are in.
-2. We iterate through the entire sudoku (2 for nested loops) and make a list in which we will save all the empty cells in the form of nodes.
+2. We go through the entire sudoku (2 for nested loops) and make a list in which we will save all the empty cells in the form of nodes.
 3. We create a function to know if the sudoku is solved or not.
-This function iterates through the list of nodes and for each node it checks the elements in its column, row and box to see if that value is correct.
+This function loops through the list of nodes and for each node checks the elements in its column, row, and box to see if that value is correct.
+4. We make a function that calculates and defines a list for each node containing its possible values that they can take and we call this function for each node.
-4. We make a recursive function which will have as parameters the list of nodes and an indexing variable to access a node for each level of recursion.
+5. We make a recursive function which will have as parameters the list of nodes and an indexing variable to access a node for each level of recursion.
   - We iterate between all the possible numbers that a cell can have (In this case it varies for each node) and:
     - Is the sudoku solved?
 Yes: we stop No: we continue
-      - We change the value of the node to his next value in his possible values list
+    - We change the value of the node to its next value in its list of possible values
-      - We call the recursion for the next node
+    -  We call recursion for the next node.

 ```python
  def solveWithForceBrute1(self, sudoku):